 Small dogs of this breed are intelligent and can be trained although there tends to be a stubborn side to his personality.

 He responds best to gentle positive approaches to training.

 He can be hard to house-train, so he does best

 with a very patient owner who is consistent and calm.

 Some of the most common health concerns in the Tzu involve the eyes because they are big and protruding, but also because the Shih Tzu's coat hair continues to grow.

 Hair that is not removed or tied back can iritate the eyes causing many different problems.

-Contrary to what the photo to the left would have you believe, the Shih Tzu coat should be long, dense and straight.
+Contrary to what the photo above would have you believe, the Shih Tzu coat should be long, dense and straight.